This past spring, the U.S.

 taken in the development and design process to help you live in a

-comfortable home without damaging
+comfortable home without negatively impacting

 the environment.
 Here are a few reasons to stop